mlund/webtest/_pages/energy.md

 where $$N$$ is the total number of molecules and atomic species.

-For more information see _Frenkel and Smith, 2nd Ed., chapter 5.4_.
+For more information see _Frenkel and Smith, 2nd Ed., Chapter 5.4_.

 ## Nonbonded Interactions